bkw777/rgb2vga/README.md

   - Extract pin 6 from the 2x5 pin coco3 rgb connector before soldering.
 This is the center pin on the bottom row, opposite/away from the polarity notch.
 Pin 5 is in the way, just cut pin 6 on the back side and pull out from the front side.
   - Insert a plug into pin 6 on each end of the ribbon cable.
 This is the center pin on the opposite row away from the the polarity bump.
 - Solder the surface mount LM1881 first.
+- Solder SW2 on the bottom before soldering R24.
-- Solder all other parts, any order.
+- Solder remaining parts in any order.
 - Turn the trim pot to 50%.

 ## Programming the DE0-Nano
+Below is the minimum directions and minimum download possible, using the stand-alone Quartus programmer app and the pre-compiled firmware.
+Alternatively, to compile the firmware from the vhdl source, see [](compile_vhdl.md).

-### Install Quartus
+### Install the Quartus Standalone Programmer
 https://fpgasoftware.intel.com/
-- Select edition: Lite
-- Individual Files

-Download just these two parts:
-- Quartus Prime
-- Cyclone IV device support
+Select edition: Lite -> Additional Software -> Quartus Prime Programmer and Tools (For Linux, install: Individual Files -> Quartus Prime, not the stand-alone programmer package.
+The stand-alone Quartus programmer package for Linux is broken, missing ```libprotobuf.so.14.0.0```)

-### Compile the VHDL
+### Download the firmware
-Start Quartus and connect the usb cable
-Open Project -> vhdl/rgb2vga.qpf
-Processing -> Start Compilation

-This produces the file: output_files/rgb2vga.sof

-File -> Convert Programming Files...
-Open Conversion Setup Data... -> DE0-Nano.cof
-Generate
-Close

-This produces the file: output_files/rgb2vga.jic
+Download ```rgb2vga.jic``` from [releases](../../releases/latest)

 ### Program the DE0-Nano
-Tools -> Programmer
+Connect the usb cable
+Launch the Quartus Programmer app
-Hardware Setup... -> USB-Blaster  (should be already autodetected)
+Hardware Setup... -> USB-Blaster
-Delete any entries pre-loaded in the middle section (probably has output_files/rgb2vga.sof)
-Add File... -> output_files/rgb2vga.jic
+Add File... -> ```rgb2vga.jic```
 Tick "Program/Configure"
 Start

 ## Assemble
-- Remove the acrylic cover from the DE0-Nano
+- Remove the acrylic cover from the DE0-Nano, keep the standoffs.
+ Optionally replace the short standoffs on top with the screws from the acrylic cover.
 - Put the RGB2VGA and DE0-Nano together with the trim pot on the same side as the USB connector.
 - For TANDY Color Computer 3, leave all dip switches off, except turn the Artifact switch on.
 For some games, turn Artifact off as desired.

 # TODO
 * Enclosure
-* Bigger more convenient switch for Artifact
+* Bigger more convenient switch for Artifact, maybe for Scanline too.

 # Changelog
 * 20211126 v004
- Low profile pcb - flip tall components to bottom side
+ Low profile pcb - flip the tall components to the bottom side
  Move plugs to use only 2 sides instead of all 4
+ Ground the monitor sense pin on the coco3 rgb input.

 * 20211104 [v003](../../tree/v003)
  Re-draw the schematic in KiCad from the original png image.
 Same circuit, different layout.